Program Approach for Elementary Bible

 Emphasis on the Gospel

 It is essential for students to understand the gospel before they can develop a personal relationship with Jesus Christ.
-Students must acknowledge their personal sin and recognize their need of a savior.
+Students must acknowledge their personal sin and recognize their need of the Savior.
 We emphasize God’s dealings with His people through both the Old and New Testaments, showing God’s faithfulness and mercy to offer salvation to His sinful people.
 Our student texts provide daily journaling opportunities for students to evaluate their personal relationship with God.
 Students will also develop the skills to share the gospel with others.
-By developing 21st century skills like collaboration and communication, students practice sharing Bible truths with others.
-The teacher editions contain activities in the lessons for students to work together and solve problems related to spreading the message of the gospel.
+Students practice sharing Bible truths with others while developing 21st century skills such as collaboration and communication.
+The teacher editions include activities that encourage students to work together and solve problems related to spreading the message of the gospel so students can be better witnesses for Christ

 Our elementary program is designed to change the way students interpret the world, and not to simply give them a list of facts about God or the Bible.
-We focus biblical worldview development around the themes of glory, kingdom, covenants, divine presence, law and wisdom, and the atonement in the biblical metanarrative.
+We focus biblical worldview development around the themes of glory, kingdom, covenants, divine presence, law and wisdom, and the atonement in the biblical meta-narrative.
 We shape a biblical worldview by laying a foundational understanding of the whole story of the Bible, and then in that context we encourage students to think deeply about how that applies to their life.
-That’s why we follow a comprehensive study of the arc of Scripture with a comparative, age-appropriate study of a biblical worldview and other worldviews.
+That’s why we follow a comprehensive study of the arc of Scripture with a compara - tive, age-appropriate study of a biblical worldview and other worldviews.
 These questions help students understand their own actions from a biblical perspective.
-Our Bible 6 textbook, Basics of a Biblical Worldview, helps students practice applying their foundation of biblical worldview from Bible 1–5 by comparing a biblical worldview with other religions.
-The teacher editions contain questions to help shape worldview.
-Case studies, worldview dilemmas, webquests, and collaborative activities enforce the student’s understanding of the biblical worldview.
+Each teacher edition contains questions to help shape worldview.
+Case studies, world-view dilemmas, webquests, and collaborative activities enforce the student’s understanding of the biblical worldview.